Our use of cookies

 • Has a clear need for an organisational badge rather than using the individual Blue Badges of people it is transporting.

-6.4 Staffordshire County Council considers that taxi or private hire operators would not be eligible for an organisational Blue Badge as they are not usually responsible for the care of disabled people who would meet one or more of the eligibility criteria for a badge.
-Such operators are, of course, able to use an individual’s Blue Badge when carrying that person as a passenger.
+6.4 It is unlikely that taxi or private hire operators and community transport operators would be eligible for an organisational Blue Badge as they are not usually concerned with the care of disabled people who would meet one or more of the eligibility criteria for a badge.
+Such operators are, of course, still able to use an individual’s Blue Badge when carrying that person as a passenger.

 6.5 This same criterion applies to vehicles owned by the council which are used to carry out the functions of a taxi or private hire operator.
 Applications for badges from organisations caring for disabled people will be examined to ensure that they are genuine and necessary.

-6.6 It is for local authorities to make this judgement, based on their local knowledge of the organisation concerned.
-Common examples of organisations that may be eligible include residential care homes, hospices or local authority social services departments and community transport operators that transport groups of people who would meet the eligibility criteria for an individual Blue Badge.
+6.6 Applications for badges from organisations caring for disabled people should be examined to ensure that they are genuine and necessary.
+It is for local authorities to make this judgement, based on their local knowledge of the organisation concerned.
+Common examples of organisations that may be eligible include residential care homes, hospices or local authority social services departments that transport groups of people who would meet the eligibility criteria for an individual Blue Badge.

 6.7 In order to help determine eligibility of applications, Staffordshire Council will ask the applicant organisations: